Cemanahuac offers special trips and programs throughout the year. Check back here for upcoming programs.

 Cultural Competency in the Spanish Language Classroom

-Cemanahuac will offer special two-week programs for teachers emphasizing the development of cultural competence among students in Spanish language classes, including the following innovative elements:
+Cemanahuac offers a special two-week program for teachers emphasizing the development of cultural competence among students in Spanish language classes, including the following innovative elements:

 — Afternoon workshops to produce culturally-available realia, with ample opportunities to create digital and video moments for use in teaching Spanish